 • Charisma – 8

-First of all you unlock a new Action called Reckless Attack.
+First of all, you unlock a new Action called Reckless Attack.
 This is a melee attack that will also give you Advantage on all subsequent attacks on the same turn.
 This isn’t an amazing ability right now, but as you level up and unlock the ability to make multiple attacks per turn, you’re going to get increasingly high value out of it because your hit chance will stay higher for the rest of your turn.
+Please note the following important details about Reckless Attack:

-Danger Sense is a passive ability gained by Level 2 Karlach.
+Danger Sense is a passive ability gained by Level 2 Barbarians.
 It gives you an Advantage on Dexterity Saving Throws against traps, spells and surfaces.
-Since we put 14 points into Dexterity this will be particularly useful for us.
+Since we put 14 points into Dexterity, this will be particularly useful for us.
 You should find yourself reliably succeeding on Dexterity Saving Throws.
-Note that Danger Sense will not work if your senses are impaired, i.e. you are Blinded, Deafened or Incapacitated.
+Note that Danger Sense will not work if your senses are impaired, i.e. you are Blinded or Incapacitated.

 Level 3 – BG3 Karlach Build

-At Level 3 it is time to choose your Barbarian Subclass.
-As mentioned above, we’ll be going with the Berserker for this build.
+At Level 3, it is time to choose your Barbarian Subclass.
+As mentioned above, we’ll be going with the Berserker for this BG3 Barbarian Build.
 The Berserker further builds upon the Barbarian’s Rage mechanic, facilitating a highly aggressive playstyle that can cause some serious damage to enemies.

 At Level 3, Karlach unlocks an extra Rage charge, meaning you can now enter a Rage three times before you must replenish the charges with a Long Rest.